50 Car Expressions and Idioms That Shape the English Language

 To lose momentum or become tired.

-Example: "I was travelling really well until the last lap.
+Example: "I was traveling well until the last lap.
 My car just lost all power.
 It was as if I had run out of steam."

 10. Put the brakes on